mr3m/kanedama/datascience/README.md

 Your solution must be able to run and respond to requests (it can take as long to calculate as you want).
 You can imagine it as a micro-service that could be run independently on a server.
-Additional notebooks, analysis or plots to accompany your model will be very welcomed!
+Additional notebooks, analysis or plots to accompany your model will be very welcome!

 ### Serving your solution through FastAPI